skip navigation

 Beyond that, here are a few helpful things to know:

-• Metal spikes/cleats are not allowed.
+• Softball shoes are great to have, but metal spikes/cleats are not allowed.

 • Face shields are highly recommended when playing infield positions.
 You can find these at sporting goods stores.
 There may be limited quantities available for community/team usage.